Oracle Corporation (ORCL) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Oracle Corporation (ORCL) is $98.00, which is $2.62 above the current market price.
-The public float for ORCL is 1.54B, and currently, short sellers hold a 0.93% ratio of that float.
-The average trading volume of ORCL on April 04, 2023 was 7.23M shares.
+The average price recommended by analysts for Oracle Corporation (ORCL) is $99.04, which is $0.62 above the current market price.
+The public float for ORCL is 1.54B and currently, short sellers hold a 0.93% of that float.
+On April 10, 2023, ORCL’s average trading volume was 7.20M shares.

 ORCL’s Market Performance

-ORCL stock saw an increase of 4.19% in the past week, with a monthly gain of 5.23% and a quarterly increase of 14.90%.
-The volatility ratio for the week is 1.82%, and the volatility levels for the last 30 days are 2.20% for Oracle Corporation (ORCL).
-The simple moving average for the last 20 days is 7.19% for ORCL stock, with a simple moving average of 19.90% for the last 200 days.
+ORCL’s stock has seen a 5.98% increase for the week, with a 8.40% rise in the past month and a 13.77% gain in the past quarter.
+The volatility ratio for the week is 2.02%, and the volatility levels for the past 30 days are at 2.21% for Oracle Corporation The simple moving average for the last 20 days is 8.47% for ORCL stock, with a simple moving average of 21.85% for the last 200 days.

 Analysts’ Opinion of ORCL